Asymptotics of relative heat traces and determinants on open surfaces of finite area: Relative determinants on surfaces with asymptotically cusp ends

 The relative determinant on a surface with hyperbolic cusps was already considered by W. M\"uller in \cite{Mu3}.
-Therefore, we restrict our attention to the definition and the properties of the relative determinant on asymptotically hyperbolic surfaces.
+Therefore, we restrict our attention to the definition and properties of the relative determinant on asymptotically hyperbolic surfaces.
+Let $(M,g)$ be a swc and let $h=e^{2\varphi}g$.
+In order to define the relative determinant of the pairs $(\Delta_{h},\Delta_{g})$, and $(\Delta_{h},\Delta_{1,0})$, we need to verify that the conditions given in Section \ref{subsection:reldet} are satisfied.
+Let $k\geq 1$, let us define the following set of functions: